PPDPQ/SurvConvMixer/README.md

 # PathwayAttention
 Predicting cancer survival using gene expression data and vision transformer.

-Using attention map visualization method to interpret to prediction results.
+Using attention map visualization method to interpret prediction results.